marchlo/eddn_spark_compose/README.md

 It is recomanded to install the latest version of python 3.

 ### Linux
-Before installing the latest version, check if currently a python 3 installed version on your machine. <br>
+Before installing the latest version, check for a currently installed python 3 version. <br>
 To check this, run:

 ```sh
 $ python3 --version
 ```
-Is a version of python 3 installed you can upgrade this to latest version:
+If a version of python 3 is installed you can upgrade this to latest version:
 ```sh
 $ sudo apt-get upgrade python3
 ```